Deep Learning

 Model Selection Guideline

-We developed a table and a rough flow chart to help push you in the right direction in choosing the appropriate AI model for your use case.
-These are just suggestions and there are numerous other models to pick from but this can get you started.
+We developed a table and a rough flow chart to help you choose the appropriate AI model for your use case.
+These are just suggestions, and there are numerous other models to choose from, but this can get you started.

 ModelUse CaseGPU Compute Requirement